OSGConnect/connectbook/guide/software/setting-up-and-using-environment-modules.md

-[title]: - "Accessing Software using Distributed Environment Modules (Archived)"
+[title]: - "Accessing Software using Distributed Environment Modules - Archive"

-# Accessing Software using Distributed Environment Modules (Archived)
+# Accessing Software using Distributed Environment Modules - Archive

 This page previously contained instructions for using OSG Connect's original repository of environment modules for accessing software in the OSG,